influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/feature-support.md

 InfluxQL in {{< cloud-name >}} does not currently let you project additional fields when using [selector functions](/influxdb/cloud-dedicated/reference/influxql/functions/selectors/).
-Selector functions return specifics row with the value that meets the criteria of the function.
+Selector functions return specific rows with values that meets the criteria of the function.
 Projecting other fields returns additional field values associated with the selected row and timestamp.
 For example: